daigotanaka/daigotanaka.github.io/how-to-get-out-of-an-impossible-situation.md

 there is nothing we can do about it, right?"

 The conductor immediately walked back into the train with me.
-The train would not start without him give a final go.
+The train would not start without him giving a final go.
 I pointed where the phone was trapped.
 The seats were occupied, and the conductor made everybody stand.
 Oh, what a scene I am making here!
 He looked but he said,